Pine Tree Riot: Mast pines

-By the late 17th century, the construction and maintenance of the huge number of ships required to build and defend the British Empire left few trees in Britain suitable for use as large spars.
+By the late 17th century, the Royal Navy's demands left few trees in Britain suitable for use as large spars.
 Eastern white pines from colonial New England were superior timber for the single-stick masts and booms of the day.
-To maintain Britain's naval and trading advantage, laws were passed in North America to protect selected white pines for British shipbuilding.
-British success in the War of Jenkins' Ear (1739–1748) and the Seven Years' War (1756–1763) were due in large part to the control of the seas by the Royal Navy.

 In order to preserve suitable timber for the Royal Navy, the New Hampshire General Court passed an act on May 10, 1708, to preserve all trees in the Province of New Hampshire suitable for masts for use by the Royal Navy.
 The act replicated a 1691 law in England and declared all pines with diameter greater than 24 in to be property of the Crown.
-Violators faced a fine of 50 British pounds for each illegally harvested tree.
+Violators faced a fine of 50 pounds for each illegally harvested tree.
 In 1722, a new law reduced the diameter to 12 in.
 "Surveyors of the King's Woods" were assigned by the Crown to identify all suitable "mast pines" with the broad arrow wherever they were found.

-The laws contributed to growing discontent with colonial rule, reflected in a series of demonstrations and riots through the 1700s.
-One such example, the Mast Tree Riot, occurred 1734 in what is now Fremont, New Hampshire, when a surveyor-general visited the town to inspect felled lumber and was forced to leave by local citizens who disguised themselves as native Americans.

-The 1722 law was not strictly enforced until John Wentworth was appointed governor of the New Hampshire colony in 1766.
+The laws were met with growing discontent in the colonies and resulted in a series of demonstrations and riots through the 1700s.
+One such example, the Mast Tree Riot, occurred in 1734 in what is now Fremont, New Hampshire when a surveyor-general visited the town to inspect felled lumber and was forced to leave by local settlers who disguised themselves as Native Americans.
+The 1722 law was not strictly enforced until John Wentworth was appointed as the governor of New Hampshire in 1766.
 Although often sympathetic to the colonists, he held firm on this issue.